Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Monte Carlo Simulations

 In sum, our estimation of $\beta$'s and $\gamma$'s relies on equation systems~\eqref{eq:beta}--\eqref{eq:z}.

 \paragraph{Results.} The estimation results from the 150 MC samples are in the left part of Table~\ref{tab:ade} (columns~1--3).
-In general, we observe that the estimated coefficients are not so close to their true values.
-We also confirm that the performance does not improve significantly when we double the sample size.
-Our explanation for this poor performance in the estimation is the curse of dimensionality. {When calculating partial derivatives in equation systems~\eqref{eq:beta} and \eqref{eq:gamma}, we deal with 4-dimensional objects (i.e., $(s_i, d_{1i},d_{2i},d_{i3})$ or $(m_i, w_{i1},w_{i2},w_{i3})$); in equation system~\eqref{eq:z}, it is 7-dimensional (i.e., $(z_i, d_{1i},d_{2i},d_{i3},w_{i1},w_{i2},w_{i3})$), which may explain that the estimators for $\beta^z$ and $\gamma^z$ perform the worst.} This explanation is confirmed when we reduce the dimensionality in the model.
+We observe that the estimated coefficients are not close to their true values.
+The performance does not improve significantly when we double the sample size.
+Our explanation for this poor performance in the estimation is the curse of dimensionality. {When calculating partial derivatives in equation systems~\eqref{eq:beta} and \eqref{eq:gamma}, we deal with 4-dimensional objects (i.e., $(s_i, y_{i1},y_{i2},y_{i3})$ or $(m_i, w_{1i},w_{2i},w_{3i})$); in equation system~\eqref{eq:z}, it is 7-dimensional (i.e., $(z_i, y_{i1},y_{i2},y_{i3}$, $w_{1i},w_{2i},w_{3i})$), which may explain that the estimators for $\beta^z$ and $\gamma^z$ perform the worst.} This explanation is confirmed when we reduce the dimensionality in the model.

 \paragraph{Reduced dimensionality.} In student preferences (equation~\ref{eq:mc_stu_u}), we further impose that the parameters to be estimated are $\beta^s_c = 1$ for $c = 1,2,3$ and $ \beta^z_1 = 1$, while we assume, and know, that $ \beta^z_2 = \beta^z_3 = 0$ (i.e., $z_i$ does not enter $i$'s utility for college~2 or 3).
 In college preferences (equation~\ref{eq:mc_col_v}), the parameters to be estimated are $\gamma^m_c = 1$ for $c = 1, 2,3$ and $\gamma^z_3 = 1$, while we assume, and know, that $\gamma^z_1 = \gamma^z_2=0$ (i.e., colleges~1 and 2 do not use $z_i$ to evaluate students).
 Based on these new parameter values, {\it we re-generate another 150 MC samples} for estimation.